HadayaRahman-SF4673/How-to-create-the-various-directional-semi-circular-gauge-using-.NET-MAUI-Radial-Gauge/README.md

 # How to create the various directional semi-circular gauge using .NET MAUI Radial Gauge

-This article contains sample for how to create the various directional semi-circular gauge using the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.
+This article contains sample to create the various directional semi-circular gauge using the [Syncfusion .NET MAUI Radial Gauge](https://help.syncfusion.com/maui/radial-gauge/getting-started) control.

 Please refer the KB through this [link](https://www.syncfusion.com/kb/13093/how-to-create-the-various-directional-semi-circular-gauge-using-net-maui-radial-gauge).